micmejia/bible-dump/AMPC/Revelation/Rev 21.md

-He measured its wall also--144 cubits (about 72 yards) by a man's measure [[^c]of a cubit from his elbow to his third fingertip], which is [the measure] of the angel.
+He measured its wall also--144 cubits (about 72 yards) by a man's measure [of a cubit from his elbow to his third fingertip], which is [the measure] of the angel.